allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* C0 - Outliers, generally permissive with some selection against aromatics and proline.
+* C0 - Outliers
-Somewhat more likely to occur in helices compared to other subtypes?
 * C1 - Highly selective, cysteine only functions such as disulphide bonds
 * C2 - Selective for hydrophobic amino acids, generally buried, includes cysteine/aromatic interactions.

+### C0

+Two general categories; some pattern of negative substitutions and permissive positions that tend to be somewhat improved on mutation.
+Positions with positive ER largely come from MAPK1.
+Among positions with selective substitutions there doesn't appear to be any particular pattern.
+Outliers are somewhat more likely to occur in helices compared to other subtype.

 ### C1